techidaily/site-games-able/source/_posts/dive-into-the-best-11-cost-free-word-game-worlds.md

  The game has well over 1,000 levels, unique boosts and power-ups, challenging gameplay, and awesome graphics and sounds.
 Match more than three items to create special tiles and then combine them for massive explosions.
 And remember, longer words and letters with higher points will get you to your objectives quickly.

- So, free the Languinis with your words of wisdom in this upbeat and[relaxing puzzle game](https://www.makeuseof.com/tag/relaxing-iphone-puzzle-games/) .
+ So, free the Languinis with your words of wisdom in this upbeat and [relaxing puzzle game](https://www.makeuseof.com/tag/relaxing-iphone-puzzle-games/) .

-**Download:** Languinis for[Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU34533/https://play.google.com/store/apps/details?id=com.spotlight.languinis) |[iOS](https://apps.apple.com/app/languinis-word-puzzle-challenge/id957031988) (Free, in-app purchases available)
+**Download:** Languinis for [Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU34533/https://play.google.com/store/apps/details?id=com.spotlight.languinis) |[iOS](https://apps.apple.com/app/languinis-word-puzzle-challenge/id957031988) (Free, in-app purchases available)

 ## 8\.
 Wordzee